Thursday, October 3, 2019

 Visual Arts Building, The Catherine G. Murphy Gallery

-St. Kate's Empty Bowls Spring 2019 Making Events
+St. Kate's Empty Bowls Fall 2019 Making Events

 Please join us in the Visual Arts Building Ceramics Studio on the Saint Paul Campus for the following bowl making events:

-All bowls made will be for sale at our Spring Soup Social.
+All bowls made will be for sale at our Fall Soup Social.
 All proceeds benefit Open Arms of Minnesota, a nonprofit committed to feeding chronically ill patients and their caregivers.

 The National EMPTY BOWLS Project began in 1990 when a high school art teacher in Michigan helped his students solve a problem.
 They were searching for a creative way to raise funds to support a food drive.
 What evolved was a class project to make ceramic bowls for a fundraising meal.
 Guests were served a simple meal of soup and bread, and were invited to keep their bowls as a reminder of hunger in the world.